sartura/libbpf-bootstrap/README.md

 `kprobe` is an example of dealing with kernel-space entry and exit (return) probes, `kprobe` and `kretprobe` in libbpf lingo.
-It attaches `kprobe` and `kretprobe` BPF programs to the `bprm_execve` function and logs the PID, filename and return result, respectively, using `bpf_printk()` macro.
+It attaches `kprobe` and `kretprobe` BPF programs to the `do_unlinkat` function and logs the PID, filename and return result, respectively, using `bpf_printk()` macro.

 ```shell